 - Biodegradable or compostable packaging (including corn-starch and similar type bags) - much of this type of packaging does not compost down as quickly at the composting facility, and it is difficult for the collection crews to tell the difference between each type of packaging

 - Significant amounts of soil or turf that cause the bin to be too heavy to lift

 - Household rubbish

-If you have problems with smells and food waste
+To prevent problems with smells and food waste

 Use both bins in hot weather.

-If it is particularly hot you may put food waste in either your green-lidded or black bin.
+You may put food waste in either your green-lidded or black bin.
 This way your food waste is collected each week.

 Keep your bin clean.